Changing MBTI results

 Use TypeJung when the label is not enough

-The free assessment shows a core energy map and likely type pattern.
+The free assessment shows a function-stack map and likely type pattern.
 If the map feels accurate, optional Insight and Mastery reports add deeper stress, relationship, and growth interpretation.

 Start with your own function profile